flexiblepower/powermatcher-documentation/Objective.md

 **Figure 4 - The Objective Agent observes the Auctioneer**

-When the Auctioneer constructs an `AggregatedBid` it will notify the ObjectiveAgent through the observer that a new 'AggregatedBid' has been created.
+When the Auctioneer constructs an `AggregatedBid` it will notify the ObjectiveAgent through the observer that a new `AggregatedBid` has been created.
 The ObjectiveAgent can use this information to construct his own Bid and influence the Auctioneer.
 The ObjectiveAgent bid will be send to the Auctioneer just like any other Agent, through the `AgentEndpoint`.

 ## Technical Implementation